A little about HTTP 503 error code

 WordPress Theme

-Similarly, if you installed a new theme or upgraded the current one and soon started seeing 503 complains.
-In that case, either contact the theme developer especially if you are using a premium (paid) theme or if you are a developer then consider looking at the code yourself.
+Similarly, if you installed a new theme or upgraded the current one and soon started seeing 503 complaints.
+In that case, either contact the theme developer especially if you are using a premium (paid) theme, or if you are a developer then consider looking at the code yourself.

 Other possible causes of 503 status code